jpedryc/dokuwiki-docker/README.md

 ([DokuWiki - Unit Testing](https://www.dokuwiki.org/devel:unittesting)).
 You can do it by:
 `docker-compose exec app bash -c 'cd _test; php fetchphpunit.php'`

-**To run all tests:**
+* To run all tests:
 `docker-compose exec app bash -c 'cd _test; php phpunit.phar'`

-**To run just a single file test:**
+* To run just a single file test:
 `docker-compose exec app bash -c 'cd _test; php phpunit.phar tests/inc/input.test.php'`

-Accordingly, to the original documentation, you should be able to cover all cases.
+Accordingly, to the original documentation, you should be able to cover all other cases.

 #### BrowserStack